prograhammer/vue-library-template/README.md

 #### Simultaneous Package Development

 In many instances you are working on a library and are likely to be writing it for a bigger parent project you are simultaneously working on.
 Using webpack's watch mode, we can write/build files to disk while running the dev server.
 First connect your packages using [npm link](https://docs.npmjs.com/cli/link) then do `npm run dev`.
 Notice each time you make a change to your library, the */dist/lib* folder get's updated with the new build.
-If you are simultaneously running the dev server in your parent project (don't forget, check *config/index.js* to ensure projects are on different ports!) then you'll notice the changes take effect immediately.
+If you are simultaneously running the dev server in your parent project (don't forget, check *config/index.js* to ensure projects are on different ports!) then you'll notice the changes take effect immediately across packages.

 Here's where watch is activated: